jacopok/clean-coding-thesis/galileian_thesis.md

 clever snippet of code to be useful.

-Implementing a robust _process_ for the development of a software process which is growing large is not simple, but it is definitely worth it, and an initial time investment can have a significant payoff.
+Implementing a robust _process_ for the development of a software project that is growing large is not simple, but it is definitely worth it, and an initial time investment can have a significant payoff.

 # Bibliography